nemori-ai/nemori/README.md

 ---
 ## 9. 📰 News
+- **🎉 2025-10-28** — Upgraded the segmenter component and added token counting functionality for evaluation.
 - **🎉 2025-09-26** — Released Nemori as fully open source, covering episodic and semantic memory implementations end-to-end.
 - **🏁 2025-07-10** — Delivered the MVP of episodic memory generation.